Gloucestershire College: Cheltenham campus

+In 2024, the college opened the Cheltenham Construction Centre, a specialist construction training facility located adjacent to the Cheltenham campus.
+The centre provides dedicated teaching spaces and workshops for construction and building services courses.

 Gloucester Campus

 Gloucester Campus relocated to a brownfield site within Gloucester Docks in 2007 and the new building, situated on Llanthony Road, won the Civic Trust Award for Best Climate Friendly Scheme in July 2008.